-The route notes are designed to be a simple, easy to use field guide for all who enjoy watching birds in their natural habitat.
-Each itinerary is accompanied by a map and a description on how to get there, the most interesting species to be found there and various tips about the best way to visit.
+The route notes are designed to be a simple, easy-to-use field guide for all who enjoy watching birds in their natural habitat.
+Each itinerary is accompanied by a map and a description of how to get there, the most interesting species to be found there, and various tips about the best way to visit.

-We’ll make sure you have an unforgettable experience, with no time consuming search for places to stay, no research on the best birding sites – our tours are complete and most of all perfectly thought through and organised!
+We’ll make sure you have an unforgettable experience, with no time-consuming search for places to stay, no research on the best birding sites – our tours are complete and most of all perfectly thought through and organized!
 The tour is designed to be enjoyed no matter your level of birding ability and expertise.